Table of Contents[Hide][Show]

 The Pain of Being Induced

 - At their peak, each one felt like a nauseatingly strong clenching of my entire body.
 Almost like someone was squeezing me in their hand like clay.
 Each one absolutely took my breath away and ended in an uncontrollable all-over shudder.
 (Disclaimer: I was induced, and I hear the Pitocin they give you makes contractions worse (so maybe mine were “worse”) I should add that after the epidural, they felt like…nothing at all.
-Go epidural! -Tasha
+I’m thankful for the epidural! -Tasha

 Or Going Completely Natural!